The Season of Pentecost

 Worship “Bulletins” and Guides

-Prior to every Sunday, we’ll send out mini-bulletins via email.
+Prior to every Sunday, we’ll send service bulletins via email.
 Let us know if you’d like one.
-They’re also them available here on our website and Facebook page.
+They’re also available here on our website and Facebook page.
 The bulletins will contain links to the Sunday readings, prayers, and any music we will be using that morning.

 Not sure how to access Facebook Live on your device?
 Click here for step by step instructions.